Submission Guidelines for The Mercury

 Suggested length is up to 2,500 words.
 All genres and styles welcome.

-Suggested submission is 3-6 poems.
+Suggested total submissions is 3-6 poems.
 All forms and styles welcome.
 You must submit each poem as a separate submission as they will be evaluated individually.

 Suggested total submissions is 3-6 works.
 You must submit each work as a separate submission.
 All forms of work welcome, including but not limited to photography, painting, sculpture, and installations.